vasyl1312/sushi_shop/README.md

 6. Work with cart when it is empty
 7. Hide and show box the Order
 8. Sum price for all products
+9. Sum and show price in cart when we click on "Add to cart"